defaultxr/xr-abstractions/README.md

 * `bpmm2` - was supposed to be the next version of `bpmm` with fewer outlets but I might delete this actually.

 * `bpmm` - metro/gui for outputting bangs on the downbeat, bangs on each quarter note, and numbers for each quarter note. try connecting the third outlet to `anaseq` or `drumseq`

+* `burst` - burst generator a la modular synths: when a bang is received, it outputs N bangs, spaced M milliseconds apart.

 * `drumseq` - a 16x4 matrix of toggle boxes. supports saving, loading, multiple patterns and more.